Why Use Models in System and Product Design?

 Using product and systems models—instead of detailed screens—in early stages of product definition and design identifies and validates requirements, gives the product team (Product Management, Development, and Design) insights needed to make major architectural and business decisions with confidence, speeds the delivery of front end screens and flows, and unblocks development [1].

-The following two use cases are real-world examples of the use of models in product definition and design.
+I’ve written two detailed, real-world use cases demonstrating how I used models to define product requirements and make design decisions.
 All content, conflicts, insights, and conclusions are true, though I have updated some of the visualizations for consistency.
 I tell the stories linearly, but in practice each project had plenty of revisions, rejections, and updates.

 Names have been removed to protect the innocent.